4 Simple Steps to Build a Risk Assessment Matrix

 - Prioritize the risks

-To start, you'll want to cast as wide a net as possible.
-The goal here is to capture your enterprise’s risk universe.
-Convergent thinking techniques, such as free-flow brainstorming sessions, are most effective for idea generation.
-This list will serve as the foundation of the risk assessment matrix.
+To start off, you'll want to make sure you cast as wide a net as possible.
+The most effective way to do this is with free-flow brainstorming sessions.
+These brainstorming sessions will generate a list of ideas that will serve as the foundation of the risk assessment matrix.

-To help get your creative juices flowing, here's one way to think about organizing risks.
-I typically like to start with high-level risk categories that align to business functions, then drill down to specific processes within those functions.
-This helps narrow the focus after broad brainstorming sessions.
-For example:
+From my own personal experience, I like to start with high-level risk categories that align to business functions, and then drill down to specific processes within those functions.
+This helps me narrow the focus down after a broad brainstorming session.

 - Strategic: Increased competition